The Coronavirus and MERS: Viral Infection and Prevention

 - Cover your mouth or nose when you sneeze—but not with your hands, which can transfer the germs to other surfaces when you touch them.
 Use a tissue.
 If you don't have one, sneeze into your sleeve and wash the area or clothing as soon as possible.

 How many of the ten suggestions do you follow to prevent viral infections?

 While it's important to follow steps to reduce the chance of catching a virus, the steps aren't foolproof.
 Therefore it's a good idea to keep the immune system functioning well.
 If the immune system is strong, it will be able to destroy many viruses.

 A healthy lifestyle boosts immunity.
-A good diet that emphasizes a wide variety of whole, unprocessed foods and is low in sugar will be a big aid to improving and maintaining immunity.
+A good diet that emphasizes a wide variety of whole, unprocessed foods and is low in sugar should be very helpful for improving and maintaining immunity.
 Moderate and regular exercise has been shown to boost the immune system, while smoking weakens it.
 Getting adequate sleep and taking steps to relieve stress can also help the immune system to function efficiently.